-Rachel, Ross and Madeline are directors and founding members of Disabled People’s Voice.
-Each of us lives with a disability, but our aim is to attain an independent lifestyle.
+Madeline, Jim, and Steve are directors of Disabled People’s Voice.
+Each of us lives with a disability, but our aim is to live independently.

 When sight loss ended Madeline’s nursing career in New Zealand, she travelled extensively before settling in the UK.

-‘I’ve always been engaged in volunteering e.g. as a campaigner for the RNIB, a speaker for Guide Dogs.
+‘I’ve always been engaged in volunteering e.g. as a campaigner for the RNIB and as a speaker for Guide Dogs.
 I’ve always been a disability activist.
-I particularly enjoy devising creative ways to get the message across e.g. using Braille and Nepalese to give health professionals a taste of information in inaccessible formats.
+I particularly enjoy devising creative ways to get the message across, such as using Braille and Nepalese to give health professionals a taste of information in inaccessible formats.
 Perhaps my greatest asset is the ability to work with diverse groups and individuals to highlight access issues, challenge attitudes and influence service delivery.’

 In October 2018 Madeline graduated from the Hampshire School for Social Entrepreneurs, a year-long programme, she undertook to help grow Disabled People’s Voice.
 Madeline is a trustee of Disability Rights UK.

 When she isn’t raising awareness of the issues Disabled People face or complaining about parking on pavements Madeline enjoys gardening, making felt or attending the theatre.